 Becoming a Grandmother: 6 Things New Grannies Are Concerned About

-How are you feeling about it?
+Well, then, how are you feeling about it?
 Excited?
 Apprehensive?
 Not ready to see yourself as a grandma?
 Join the club.
 Many of us feel that way at first.

 Just after my second grandson was born, I decided to write a book exploring how women feel about being a grandmother, based on interviews I conducted with grandmothers from a range of backgrounds.